-Typically, there’s a period of no more than 5 months between the initial contact with vendors and the deployment of the data centre solution.
+Typically, there's a period of no more than 5 months between the initial contact with vendors and the deployment of the data center solution.

-To meet the exacting timeframes involved, professionals in colocation data centres responding to growth requirements should consider the following impacts:
+To meet the exacting timeframes involved, professionals in colocation data centers responding to growth requirements should consider the following impacts:

 1. Risk management

-Complexity from data centre design and different vendor equipment being integrated inevitably leads to lost time and increased cost.
+Complexity from data center design and different vendor equipment being integrated inevitably leads to lost time and increased cost.

 Today's vendors can offer a full scope of added value, from planning services and initial design, where tools such as reference designs and configurators can be utilised.

-This also applies to delivery and installation, where pre-engineered and factory tested systems (such as prefabricated data centre infrastructure modules) can result in more rapid and resilient capacity.
+This also applies to delivery and installation, where pre-engineered and factory tested systems (such as prefabricated data center infrastructure modules) can result in more rapid and resilient capacity.

 2. Vendor management

-Data centre supplier selection can reduce risk of complex ecosystem delivery and miscommunication, as well as increase install precision due to familiarity of standardised components.
+Data Center supplier selection can reduce risk of complex ecosystem delivery and miscommunication, as well as increase install precision due to familiarity of standardised components.